 We're here for you

-In 2018, AMP paid $1.212 billion in claims across its trauma, life, terminal illness, total and permanent disablement, and income protection insurance plans.
-We have a proactive, fair and transparent approach to assessing claims and we’ll be there for you every step of the way if you need to make a claim.
+In 2018, AMP paid $1.2 billion in claims across our trauma, life, terminal illness, total and permanent disablement, and income protection insurance plans.
+We have a fair and transparent approach to assessing claims and we’ll be there for you every step of the way, if you need to make a claim.

 How much cover is enough?